 Key #5: What emotions do you want your players to feel?
 Is there an enemy, or an aspect of an enemy, that could trigger or reinforce them?

 These 5 reasons are my own personal favorite.
-They are the questions I am asking myself first every-time I need to create a new enemy (or modify an underwhelming one):
+They are the questions I ask myself first every time I need to create a new enemy (or modify an underwhelming one):

 • Do I have players’ abilities I want to emphasize?